-Nettles and Pins Folk School was created to use the art of sustainability to create , connect and empower.
+Nettles and Pins Folk School was created to use the art of abundance to create , connect and empower.
 Inspired learning and building community, to create a learning environment where we can all share and experience new practical skills together.

 Our Folk School is located in a beautiful rural area In the south western Negev desert.
 Although the area is open and quiet, we lack the convenience of stores, banks or community classes catering to crafting and inspired learning.
 Up until now , that is.......